 Experiment: EMGs during Muscle Fatigue

 You're at your local gym, getting your pump on and lifting dumbbells.
 You're feeling strong and decide to try a 30 lb curl.
-1 rep, 2 rep, 3 rep....Ug... why is it getting so hard to lift?
-Here we will introduce you to some more in depth muscle physiology and why your muscles get tired.
+1 rep, 2 rep, 3 rep....Ugh... why is it getting so hard to lift?
+In this muscle fatigue lab we will introduce you to some more in depth muscle physiology and why your muscles get tired.

 What will you learn?